Farmworker led. Community powered.

 In 2010, after nine corporate retailers had signed agreements with the CIW, the Florida Tomato Growers Exchange, representing 90% of the state’s $650 million tomato industry, finally signed a milestone agreement to implement the changes farmworkers had demanded, leading to the creation of the Fair Food Program: a unique collaboration among farmworkers, growers and participating retail buyers.
 In 2015, the Program expanded into tomatoes in Georgia, South Carolina, North Carolina, Maryland, Virginia and New Jersey, as well as Florida strawberries and peppers.

-United for farmworker justice
+United for Farmworker Justice

 Today, the Campaign for Fair Food has won legally binding agreements with 14 multi-billion dollar food retailers, including Subway, Aramark, Whole Foods and Walmart.
 Tens of thousands of farmworkers are seeing never-before-seen rights in the fields, such as shade and water; the right to file a complaint without fear of retaliation; the right to work free of gender-based violence and modern slavery; and the first real wage increase in over 30 years.